Wheel Loader Financing

 What credit score do I need to finance a wheel loader?

-How much down payment is required for wheel loader financing?
+How much down payment do I need for a wheel loader?

-Can I finance a used wheel loader, and how do terms differ?
+Can I finance a used wheel loader over 10 years old?

 Related